scalien/keyspace/doc/Sphinx/source/configuration.rst

   log.trace = false

 Whether to print out debug traces.
-Only change with this if Keyspace is crashing and you want to send us a log file for debugging.
+Only fiddle with this if Keyspace is crashing and you want to send us a log file for debugging.

 ::